dswesty/Laplace2D/README.md

    1    6  0.00000E+00  1.42857E+01  2.85714E+01  4.28571E+01  5.71429E+01  7.14286E+01  8.57143E+01  1.00000E+02
    1    7  0.00000E+00  1.66667E+01  3.33333E+01  5.00000E+01  6.66667E+01  8.33333E+01  1.00000E+02  1.16667E+02
 ```

-Indicating the code took 115 iterations to converge and had a maximum temperature change over
+indicating the code took 115 iterations to converge and had a maximum temperature change over
 all zones of approximately 9.39e-7 on the last iteration.
 The rest of the table displays
 the PE number (in column 1) and the row number (in column 2) followed by the temperature in each
-zone of the row (including the boundary conditions on the east and south sides  of the mesh).
+zone of the row (including the boundary zones on the exterior of the mesh).
 Since the table includes boundary zones on each edge it is 8x8 in size instead of 6x6.

 You could also try running this replacing the 2 with 1 or 3 to try a single process or three